klen/mixer/docs/quickstart.rst

 .. currentmodule:: mixer.main

-Mixer is easy to use and realy fun for testing applications.
+Mixer is easy to use and really fun for testing applications.
 Module has a common api for all backends (Django_, Flask_).

 Django ORM